SegmentationFaults0/mutable_supercluster/README.md

 #### `load(points)`

 Loads an array of [GeoJSON Feature](https://tools.ietf.org/html/rfc7946#section-3.2) objects.
 Each feature's `geometry` must be a [GeoJSON Point](https://tools.ietf.org/html/rfc7946#section-3.1.2).
-Once loaded, index is immutable.
+Loading the points is destructive, so the provided list will be cleared.

 #### `getClusters(bbox, zoom)`